-Who are they?
+Status Who are they?
 What is their status compared to yours?
 Are you equals?
 Are you a level below the audience on the organization chart?
 Higher?
 Is the audience composed of customers and prospects (higher status)?
-Generally speaking, what commonalities can you identify among audience members?
+Common Characteristics Generally speaking, what commonalities can you identify among audience members?
 Demographics?
 Conservative?
 Accountants?
-Are the audience members experts in your field?
+Expertise Are the audience members experts in your field?
 Or, are they novices?
-Why are they here?
-Are they decision-makers?
+Interest Why are they here?
+Are they stakeholders?
+Decision-makers?
 Influencers?
-What do they want from you, your presentation, or your organization?
-What biases do they have?
-What doubts and questions are they likely to have?
-Why?